PREGNANCY FEARS AS A PARTNER

 When a cancer diagnosis is received in pregnancy however it can create fears on a different level and those being for the health of your partner and your baby.

 As unusual as this will sound, there are few reasons why pregnancy cannot carry on as normal following a diagnosis of cancer and we do a tremendous amount of work as a charity with health professionals to encourage this approach so that you and your partner can, in essence, look forward to your pregnancy journey as much as you otherwise would have.

 Fears For another pregnancy

 It is quite common for the families we support to feel as though they have not yet completed the family they hoped to have.
-Following a cancer diagnosis, treatment and/or surgery, you may be thinking about conceiving again once it is safe to do so depending on medication your partner may be on.
+Following a cancer diagnosis, treatment and/or surgery, you may be thinking about conceiving again once it is safe to do so depending on the medication your partner may be on.

-With this return to a normality and planning the inevitable question will come up at some stage of 'But what if it happens again?'
+With this return to normality and planning the inevitable question will come up at some stage of 'But what if it happens again?'